 The medicinal product is for single use only.
-Any unused concentrate should be discarded.
+Any unused concentrate should be discarded. (see chapter "disposal" below)

 NEVER use sodium chloride or chloride containing solutions for dilution.

 The compatibility of Oxaliplatin solution for infusion has been tested with representative, PVC-based, administration sets.